alex-petrenko/sample-factory/docs/09-environment-integrations/swarm-rl.md

 1. Comparison using a single drone between normalized (input and return normalization) and un-normalized experiments.
 Normalization helped the drones learn in around half the number of steps.
     - https://wandb.ai/andrewzhang505/sample_factory/reports/Quad-Swarm-RL--VmlldzoyMzU1ODQ1
 2. Experiments with 8 drones in scenarios with and without obstacles.
 All experiments used input and return normalization.
+Research and development are still being done on multi-drone scenarios to reduce the number of collisions.
     - https://wandb.ai/andrewzhang505/sample_factory/reports/Quad-Swarm-RL-Multi-Drone--VmlldzoyNDkwNDQ0

 #### Models